sage-code/maj/basic.md

 ## Transform a verb in attribute using "y"

-* Verb is loosing last focal and it is replaced by "y"
+* Root of the verv + "y" convert the verb into adverb

 paly = playful

 **So far:**
-* mu ese paly = I'm playful
+* mu ser paly = I'm playful
-* tu ese paly = you are playful
+* tu ser paly = you are playful
-* su ese paly = he, it or she is playful
+* su ser paly = he, it or she is playful

 ## Locations